iltommi/qdb-documentation/source/api/c.rst

 .. c:function:: qdb_error_t qdb_connect(qdb_handle_t handle, const char * host, unsigned short port)

-    Binds the client instance to a quasardb :term:`server` and connects to it.
+    Bind the client instance to a quasardb :term:`cluster` and connect to one node within.

     :param handle: An initialized handle (see :c:func:`qdb_open` and :c:func:`qdb_open_tcp`)
     :param host: A pointer to a null terminated string representing the IP address or the name of the server to which to connect